Comparing localizations across adjunctions: Homotopical localizations and cellularizations

-If $\M$ satisfies suitable assumptions ---for instance, if it is left proper, cofibrantly generated and locally presentable, or left proper and cellular \cite{Hirschhorn}--- then $L_f$ exists for every map~$f$.
-This includes pointed or unpointed simplicial sets, Bousfield--Friedlander spectra \cite{BF} or symmetric spectra \cite{HSS}, groupoids \cite{CGT}, and many other examples.
-In fact, under such assumptions there exists a new model category structure on the same category $\M$, called \emph{left Bousfield localization} with respect to $f$, with the same cofibrations and with the $f$-equivalences as weak equivalences.
-An $f$-localization $l_X\colon X\to L_fX$ is a fibrant replacement functor in this new model category structure; see \cite[\S 3.3]{Hirschhorn} for further details.
+If $\M$ satisfies suitable assumptions ---for instance, if it is cofibrantly generated and left proper, and its underlying category is locally presentable, as for pointed or unpointed simplicial sets, Bousfield--Friedlander spectra \cite{BF}, symmetric spectra over simplicial sets \cite{HSS}, groupoids \cite{CGT}, and many other cases--- then for every set of maps $\mathcal F$ there exists a model category $\M_{\mathcal F}$, called \emph{left Bousfield localization} of $\M$ with respect to~$\mathcal F$, with the same underlying category as $\M$ and the same cofibrations, in which the weak equivalences are the $\mathcal F$\nobreakdash-equivalences and the fibrant objects are those that are fibrant in $\M$ and $\mathcal F$\nobreakdash-local; see \cite[\S 3.3]{Hirschhorn} for details.
+Left Bousfield localizations still exist if $\mathcal F$ is a proper class, provided that a suitable large-cardinal axiom holds~\cite{RT}.

-In what follows, a \emph{homotopical localization} on a model category $\M$ will mean an $f$-localization $L_f$ for some map $f$.
-Although our use of this term here is apparently more restrictive than in previous articles (e.g.\ \cite{Chorny,CGMV}), the distinction only relies on set-theoretic foundations, at least if the model category $\M$ is left proper and cofibrantly generated (see \cite{Chorny,Oriol}).